West Cornwall · TR20

 Householder applications are typically eight to twelve weeks from validation; full planning runs thirteen to sixteen weeks; major or contentious schemes can take longer.

-Long Rock Planning — common questions.
+Long Rock Planning — local questions answered.

 - How much does a planning application cost in Long Rock?